How Crypto.com is betting big on sports partnerships to reach a billion users

 The crypto market had a dizzying year in 2021, as money flooded in, pushing the value of all cryptocurrencies to more than $3 trillion.

-Crypto.com has tried to break ahead of the pack with high-profile partnerships including one announced last month with basketball superstar Lebron James of the Los Angeles Lakers who will play their home games at the Crypto.com Arena.
+Crypto.com has tried to break ahead of the pack with high-profile partnerships including one announced last month with basketball superstar Lebron James of the Los Angeles Lakers, who will play their home games at the Crypto.com Arena.
+Its Super Bowl ad on Sunday featured James telling a younger version of himself: "If you want to make history, you gotta call your own shots."

 Its commercial starring Damon, directed by Oscar-winning cinematographer Wally Pfister, was so widely aired that South Park parodied the ad in its Feb.
 2 season premiere.